 4. Meeting the GST compliance requirement

-Once the initial migration process is complete, for most entities, compliance with GST will be a monthly affair.
-While this seems like more than what companies are currently used to (service tax is half-yearly and VAT is quarterly), the reconciliation of supply and purchase data on a monthly basis will improve efficiency when it comes to tax payment and availing of credit, amongst other things.
+Once the initial GSTIN registration process is complete, for most entities, compliance with GST will be a monthly affair.
+The GST reconciliation of supply and purchase data on a monthly basis will improve efficiency when it comes to tax payment and availing of credit, amongst other things.

 GST transition may look like a humongous exercise, but with the right tools and support, it can be done easily, quickly and with minimum disruption to business.
 While the GST portal allows you to file returns directly, for companies with many records this might not prove to be easy.